mdodovic/SymPyCAP/README.md

 ## Authors

-Developed by following team of students and professors from [University of Belgrade – School of Electrical Engineering](https://www.etf.bg.ac.rs):
+Developed by the following team from [University of Belgrade – School of Electrical Engineering](https://www.etf.bg.ac.rs):

 * Katarina Stanković
 * Matija Dodović